shy-neon/Favman/README.md

 </p>

 <p align="justify">
 The first time you try to change an icon, an allert will be shown.
 Press "go to settings", and grant full disk acces to FavTool.
-Thi is mandator for For FavTool to work.
+This is mandatory for For FavTool to work.

- */> System Preferences> Security and privacy> Privacy> Full disk access > check the terminal bar/*

 ### how to run

+Get the source and double clik on the .dmg file.
+Here you will find the application itself.

 ⚠️ Whenever FavTool is run for the first time, the message ***"Apple can’t check app for malicious software"*** might be shown.
 In order to run favtool crtl-click the app and select "open".